 BA Hons (2005), MA (2007), PhD (2011): University of Warwick

 I joined the University of Nottingham in 2011 following completion of my PhD.
-I am currently section head for Drama and Creative Writing, and teach broadly across drama modules in the School at undergraduate and postgraduate levels.
+I am currently section head for Drama and Creative Writing, and teach on a range of modules (mostly focused on early modern drama) in the School at undergraduate and postgraduate levels.
 You can follow me on Twitter here.

 My broad expertise is in the drama of Shakespeare and his contemporaries, in both the early modern period and in later print and performance history.

-I am Book Reviews Editor for the journal Early Theatre, Editions and Textual Studies reviewer for Shakespeare Survey and a peer reviewer for the AHRC and several leading journals and academic presses.
-I sit on the editorial board of Shakespeare and the editorial advisory boards for Digital Renaissance Editions and Apocrypha Redivivus, and am Membership Officer for the British Shakespeare Association.
+I am Book Reviews Editor for the journal Early Theatre, Performance Reviews Editor for Shakespeare Bulletin, Editions and Textual Studies reviewer for Shakespeare Survey and a peer reviewer for the AHRC and several leading journals and academic presses.
+I sit on the editorial board of Shakespeare and the editorial advisory boards for Digital Renaissance Editions and Apocrypha Redivivus.

 I speak regularly at theatres and societies around the region and nationally, and participate in a range of outreach activities including theatre programmes, websites, theatre review archives and events.

 Before beginning my PhD I worked at the CAPITAL (Creativity and Performance in Teaching and Learning) Centre at the University of Warwick, which instilled in me a lifelong passion for teaching.
 At… read more